OpenCHAMI/openchami.org/content/blog/boot-service/index.md

 ## Setting up Boot-Service with Podman

-Swapping out the two services is simple and only require a few steps.
+Swapping out the two services is simple and only requires a few steps.
 You can also run both services side-by-side behind a gateway if you want to have some way to maintain compatibility with BSS, but it isn't necessary with the new boot-service's legacy API.
 The API lets you make requests to BSS-like endpoints under `/boot/v1` with similar enough behavior for boot-service to serve as a drop-in replacement (for the most part).

-First, let's start by creating a new quadlet file similar the BSS one.
+First, let's start by creating a new INI file similar the BSS one.
 This would typically saved somewhere like `/etc/containers/systemd/boot-service.container`.

 ```bash
 [Unit]